UniverseDevel/ULO-Controller/SECURITY_WARNING.md

 http://<ULO_IP>/logs/system.txt - contains plain/text passwords of WiFi netowrks, search for: Wifi::updateConfiguration(QJsonObject), log is never rotated so it lasts forever even after factory reset
-Can connect to ULO without password when someone else is connected already
+Can connect to ULO without password when someone else is connected already WebSocket video stream is unsecured and can be reached and stored without any authentication